-- 1. Admission decision An applicant must receive an admission decision of Admission, Pre-Candidacy (Full) or Admission, with Conditions. - 2.
+- Admission decision An applicant must receive an admission decision of Admission, Pre-Candidacy (Full) or Admission, with Conditions. - 2.
 Academic qualifications All applicants must be highly qualified academically.
-For new students, an undergraduate grade point average of at least 3.0 (on a 4.0 scale) overall, and 3.0 in the major; high scores on a graduate school admission test; a grade point average of 3.0 or higher in graduate coursework; or other evidence of high academic achievement is required.
-Continuing graduate students must be in Academic Good Standing. - 3.
-Enrollment status An applicant must be enrolled a minimum of nine graduate credits for the semester for which the Graduate Assistantship is awarded. - 4.
+For new students, an undergraduate grade point average of at least 3.0 (on a 4.0 scale) overall, and 3.0 in the major; a grade point average of 3.0 or higher in graduate coursework; or other evidence of high academic achievement is required.
+Continuing graduate students must be in Academic Good Standing. - Enrollment status An applicant must be enrolled a minimum of nine graduate credits for the semester for which the Graduate Assistantship is awarded. - 4.
 Additional requirements Some graduate assistantships have additional eligibility criteria, such as initial certification, specialized skills, or other attributes/qualifications.